This tutorial assumes that you already created a mailbox and sent your first email. If not, check out this article to get started.

 Reprocess all unprocessed documents: leave this checked.
 Uncheck this if you don't want unprocessed documents to be reprocessed using this template (useful when making tests if you have a large number of older unprocessed documents you don't want to process anymore).

 In Parseur, a field represents a piece of information you want to extract.

 The animation below shows you how to add your first field.

 Select the piece of text you want to capture

 The "New Field" button becomes available

-Click this button, this will add a new entry into the Used fields section
+Click this button, this will add a new entry to the Used fields section

 Name your field